felipesanma/CLF-C01/02-Technology/readme.md

         * You have a regulatory or corporate compliance requirements around tenancy model
     * Save up to 70% off On-Demand prices

+* Sabings Plan
+    * Allows you to commit to compute usage (per hour) for 1 or 3 **years**
+    * Use when..
+        * Want to lower your bill aceoss multiple compute services
+        * Want the flexibility to change compute services, instance types, operating systems or Regions.
+    * Save up to 72% off On-demand prices
+    * Savings can be shared across various compute services like EC2, Fargate and Lambda.